UmAd-25/UmAd-25/README.md

 Greetings all,

-- Physics Student - Programming Hobbyist
+- BSc Physics Student
-- Currently learning C++ and Game Development
+- Currently learning Python and C++

 <!---
 UmAd-25/UmAd-25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.